Remote Therapeutic Monitoring in North Carolina.

 How does RTM work for providers in North Carolina?

 Remote Therapeutic Monitoring (RTM) allows North Carolina therapists and providers to bill Medicare for monitoring musculoskeletal and respiratory therapy outcomes using CPT codes 98975, 98976, 98977, 98980, 98981.
 Medicare covers RTM for MSK and respiratory therapy.
-NC Medicaid provides full supplementary coverage.
-CCN Health provides the monitoring platform, therapy adherence tracking, and functional outcome documentation for North Carolina rehabilitation programs.
+NC Medicaid provides partial supplementary coverage.
+North Carolina's 1.8M senior population drives demand for post-acute therapy monitoring.
+CCN Health provides the monitoring platform, therapy adherence tracking, and functional outcome documentation — integrating with 5+ major health systems including Atrium Health and Duke Health.
+As an Interstate Medical Licensure Compact member, North Carolina facilitates cross-state RTM delivery.

 Medicare Billing